 Get Involved – Volunteer, support, and donate to local organizations that contribute to the health of the Indian River Lagoon.
 Click HERE to see a list of our partners who work closely with the Indian River Lagoon.

 Speak Up – Let your voice be heard on behalf of the IRL by contacting your state and local representatives.
 We want them to know how important the Indian River Lagoon is to Floridians.
 Click HERE to see a list of your local legislators.

-sample letter to Rick Scott
+click the icon for a sample letter to Rick Scott

 Gov. Rick Scott,